Bike Tour visiting Hadrianís Wall in North England

 START and FINISH: Newcastle-upon-Tyne is in the North East of England.

-DAY FIVE: Departure.
+FINAL DAY: Departure.
 The tour finishes in Newcastle after breakfast.

 RAIL TRAVEL from LONDON to NEWCASTLE (NOT included in tour price): There is an hourly train service from London (Kings Cross) to Newcastle.
 The nearest international airport is Newcastle.

 RAIL TRAVEL from NEWCASTLE-UPON-TYNE to LONDON (not included in tour price): There are half hourly train services from Newcastle to London.

 ARRIVING and DEPARTING by EUROLINES or NATIONAL EXPRESS COACH: This is by far the cheapest option for long-distance travel in England, Scotland, and Wales.
 There are very convenient buses from each major airport.
 National Express carries over 16 million passengers to 1000 different places in the UK every year, and thousands more from destinations across Europe and Ireland.
 You can purchase an e-Ticket where you print your travel ticket online in a matter of minutes OR you can obtain an m-Ticket and have your travel ticket sent to your mobile phone - no paper ticket required.
 You then present this to the driver on arrival.

 If you want to book this cycling tour, or chat about an altered schedule, please get in touch.Enquire now »

 - We've got 10+ years of cycling tour experience